Big logo

 Dr Hamilton trained in medical oncology through the Macarthur and Liverpool Cancer Centres, before doing a rural/tertiary specialised training program through Chris O’Brien Lifehouse and The Alan Coates Cancer Centre in Dubbo.
 He admitted to the Fellowship of the Royal Australasian College of Physicians in 2018.

-Dr Hamilton is a current chair of The Cancer Institute of NSW’s EVIQ service, responsible for the development and publication of internationally recognised cancer treatment guidelines.
+Dr Hamilton is a former chair of The Cancer Institute of NSW’s EVIQ service, responsible for the development and publication of internationally recognised cancer treatment guidelines.

 Dr Hamilton moved to Albury as a medical oncologist in 2019 and is the current Clinical Director of Cancer Services for Albury Wodonga Health.
 He also works as a physician in general medicine for Albury Wodonga Health.